"Joachim is useful — he knows many important people in England."

 Doctor Who: In "Marco Polo", Tegana spends most of the serial attempting to murder Marco and undermine Kublai Khan's court.

-Horatio Hornblower: Mr Tapling joins the Navy in order to act as a diplomat, helping to establish contact with Muslims and buy food from them.
+Captain Horatio Hornblower R.N.: Mr Tapling joins the Navy in order to act as a diplomat, helping to establish contact with Muslims and buy food from them.
 He's demanding and rude and constantly complains about conditions on naval vessels, and his attitude towards said Muslims is not very understanding either.
 He improves after Horatio puts him to work with the steward as cooks.
 They are on a quarantined ship and everybody must lend a hand.
 Later he even owns that seeing people content with his work gives him a sense of accomplishment and satisfaction.

 In Doonesbury, Duke served as ambassador to China in the mid-1970s, where he introduced himself by saying that he had come "in the hope of fulfilling a life-long ambition — dropping acid on the Great Wall."
 During his stay, he was protected from causing any serious diplomatic incidents by his translator Honey's Tactful Translation.